Chris-AS1/restaurant-management-proj/backend/README.md

 Run `pnpm start` which will build the files with `tsc` and then start the API server using `node`

-## Production Build
-Run `pnpm prod && pnpm run run` which will build and run the compiled code, this time without any monitoring for changes.

 ## Docker Deployment
 ### Production
 ```